EnigmaCurry/d.rymcg.tech/step-ca/README.md

 ## Create and sign X.509 (TLS) certificates

-Each time you want to create a certificate, run:
+Each time you want to create a new certificate, run:

 ```
-make client-cert
+make cert
 ```

-This will prompt you to enter the fully qualified domain name of the host you want to create the certificate for.
+This will prompt you to enter the subject name (CN), or fully qualified domain name, of the host/entity you want to create the certificate for. (eg. certificates may be created for a server, or for a client, in the same way.)

 You are required to enter the passphrase that you copied during the initial installation process.